-What extra medical care will you provide to mitigate & treat symptoms of heat-related issues:
+What extra medical care will you provide to mitigate & treat symptoms of heat-related issues: The following methods are among the ways you can do this:

-- 1. Bring in more emergency trained medical personnel and/or ambulances. - 2.
-Bring in more volunteers to assist medical personnel. - 3.
-Bring in more emergency craft and first responders on the course. - 4.
-Increase cool beverages before, during and after the swim (for swimmers and staff, including extra cool beverages on watercraft and feeding stations) - 5.
-Increase heat exhaustion and heat stroke treatment gear (iced water, ice chips, cold water bottles, misting tents/fans, etc.) - 6.
+- Bring in more emergency trained medical personnel and/or ambulances.
+1. - Bring in more volunteers to assist medical personnel.
+2. - Bring in more emergency craft and first responders on the course.
+3. - Increase cool beverages before, during and after the swim (for swimmers and staff, including extra cool 4. beverages on watercraft and feeding stations) - Increase heat exhaustion and heat stroke treatment gear (iced water, ice chips, cold water bottles, misting 5. tents/fans, etc.) - 6.
 Make cool showers available on-site. - 7.
-Make shade and cooling facilities (buildings, tents, etc.) available on-site. - 8.
-Other: Specify
+Make shade and cooling facilities (buildings, tents, etc.) available on-site.